 If you’re new to PowerShell, this example may seem a little daunting at first.
 Let’s unpack it and highlight what’s going on.

-Foreach is a command that will loop through multiple items, running commands against each item in a list.
+Foreach is a command that loops through multiple items, running commands against each item in a list.

-$Machine is a placeholder variable that will represent the current item from the list. $Machine will take a value from the $list variable and hold onto it while it runs through the loop.
-Once the loop has finished, $Machine will be assigned the next value from the $list variable.
+$Machine is a placeholder variable that represents the current item from the list. $Machine takes a value from the $list variable and holds onto it while it runs through the loop.
+Once the loop has finished, $Machine is assigned the next value from the $list variable.

 The Invoke-GPUpdate command is similar to our previous examples, though instead of using the computer name, we use the $Machine placeholder variable to identify which machine we are targeting.

--Target allows us to target a specific scope within group policy.
-In this case, -Target “Computer” targets the computer policy specifically and will not update the user policy.
+-Target allows us to target a specific scope within Group Policy.
+In this case, -Target “Computer” targets the computer policy specifically and does not update the user policy.

 Have you finally decided to dive headfirst into PowerShell?
 Subscribe to the PDQ Blog, and we’ll help you on your journey to PowerShell greatness!